Croquet Questions? Here Are the Answers

 Direct answers to common questions about croquet: rules, cost, equipment, fitness, and what to expect on your first day.

-If you're curious about croquet but have questions, you're not alone.
-Here are the ones I hear most often.
+Here are the questions I hear most often.

 Is croquet hard to learn?